 Before copying, adapting, distributing or performing a copyrighted work, consider if:

 - you are using an insubstantial or substantial part of the work

 - what you want to do may fall under fair dealing

 - there may be a specific exception in the Copyright Act that might apply

 - the copyright holder has granted permission or issued a special licence

 The Copyright Act (s.3) protects substantial parts of works as well as whole works.

 Since "substantial" is not defined in the Act, the quantity and importance of what is being copied must be evaluated.
 In deciding whether a part of a work is considered substantial, the whole work must be taken into account.
 A few sentences from a novel would probably be considered insubstantial but a single line from a poem might be essential to the work and be considered substantial.

 Copyright basics - Fair dealing

 "Fair dealing" offers some exceptions to the Copyright Act's general prohibition on copying.
-Fair dealing allows limited and non-commercial copying for the purposes of research or private study, criticism, review, and news reporting.
+Fair dealing allows limited and non-commercial copying for the purposes of research, private study, education, parody, satire, criticism, review, and news reporting.